aybabtme/antoine.im/posts/to_buffer_or_not_to_buffer.md

 m, err := file.ReadAt(yourData, offset)
 ```

-We will not concern ourselves with _random accesses_ for this post, because they comes with its own performance issues.
+We will not concern ourselves with _random accesses_ for this post, because they come with their own performance issues.

 You notice that each time we `Read` or `Write` with a file, we need to provide a piece of memory which the file will read from or write to.
 Oddly, the methods are taking arrays of bytes `[]byte`.
 That implies that somehow, we need to create a `[]byte` of some size.
 But what size?
 What if you don't know the size of what you're about to read?
 Can you just pass an array of size 1 and access every part of the file one byte at a time?
 Sure you can do that, but it might be a bad idea.